 - Location: Choose “Other” to save images to your desktop.
 To save to a flash drive, plug in your flash drive, click “Choose…” and select your flash drive.

 - Image Format: Select which format you’d like.
 For the highest quality format, choose “TIFF (*.tif)” (not Multi-TIFF)

 20. Your slides will scan.
 The time it takes to scan depends on the resolution you chose.
 The higher the resolution, the longer it will take.

-21. When the scanning is complete, the folder containing your scans will open.
-Remember to take your slides out of the scanner and replace the white document mat when you are finished.
+21. When the scanning is complete, the folder containing your scans will open so you can take a look at them.
+Remember to take your slides out of the scanner and replace the white document mat when you are finished for the day.